Companion (Doctor Who): History

-The character of Harry Sullivan was created by the production team when it was expected that the Fourth Doctor would be played by an older actor who would have trouble with the activity expressed by his predecessor.
+In 1974, the character of Harry Sullivan was created by the production team when it was expected that the Fourth Doctor would be played by an older actor who would have trouble with the activity expressed by his predecessor.
 The role went to 40-year-old Tom Baker, and the part of Harry, no longer required for the action role, was dropped after one season.

-In the Fourth Doctor's final season, he acquired three companions (Adric, Tegan, and Nyssa), and this situation continued under the Fifth Doctor for much of his first season.
-Adric was written out by the unusual method within the series of being "killed off" in the serial Earthshock.
-By the time of the Sixth Doctor, a single companion had become standard again.
+In the Fourth Doctor's final season (1980-1981), he acquired three companions (Adric, Tegan, and Nyssa), and this situation continued under the Fifth Doctor for much of his first season.
+Adric was written out by the method, unusual within the series, of being "killed off" in the serial Earthshock.
+By the time of the Sixth Doctor in 1985, a single companion had become standard again.

-When the series returned in 2005 a single female companion remained the standard format, though intermittent and short-term companions also featured.
+When the series returned in 2005, a single female companion remained the standard format, though intermittent and short-term companions also featured.
 More consistent exceptions occurred between series 5 and 7, when the Eleventh Doctor travelled with Amy Pond and Rory Williams, and series 10, where the Twelfth Doctor appeared alongside Bill Potts and Nardole.
-In conjunction with the introduction of the first female Doctor, the Thirteenth Doctor's era features multiple companions (both male and female) throughout.
+In conjunction with the introduction of the first female Doctor in 2018, the Thirteenth Doctor's era features multiple companions (both male and female) throughout, whilst both the Fourteenth and Fifteenth Doctors predominantly travel with a single companion.